KaushalSoniii/Vision-Pro/README.md

 This project is licensed under the MIT License.

 - **Apple**: Inspiration for the design and functionality of the original Apple Vision Pro website.
-- **Open Source Community**: Various resources, libraries and tutorials used in the development of this project.
+- **Open Source Community**: Various resources, libraries and tutorials used in the development of this project..

 ## Contact
 For any inquiries or feedback, please contact kaushalsoni3344@gmail.com